rajasegar/codeshift/README.md

 For example if you want to reverse the local variable names and method names in your code you will be doing something like this:

-Create a new ruby file with the tranformation logic to be applied on the AST of the source code.
-For writing transforms you can make use of the [Ruby AST Explorer](https://ruby-ast-explorer.herokuapp.com/) and [cybertron](https://github.com/rajasegar/cybertron)
+Create a new Ruby file with the tranformation logic to be applied on the AST of the source code.
+For writing transforms you can make use of [Ruby AST Explorer](https://ruby-ast-explorer.herokuapp.com/) and [cybertron](https://github.com/rajasegar/cybertron)

 ### transform.rb